gertab/Grits/README.md

   - `process/form.go`: Contains the different forms that a process can take.
 Referred to as the abstract syntax tree of the processes.
   - `process/transition.go`: Defines how each form should execute.
   - `process/servers.go`: Sets up the concurrent servers (e.g. a monitor) that monitor or control the execution of the processes.
 Used to inform the web-server about the state of each process.

-### Other information

-To slow down execution speed:
-Set the delay property of the `RuntimeEnvironment` to a longer duration, e.g. `1000 * time.Millisecond`.

-Features not currently implemented:

-- [ ] Controller server to choose which transition do do